 Let’s take a look at some of these great Bible study tools and resources.

 What Are Some Basic Bible Study Tools?

 Putting it simply, tools for Bible study are the resources you use to study the bible.

 Different people like to study in different ways.
-There are a variety of personality types that suit different resources and methods of Bible study.
+There are a variety of personality types that suit the different resources and methods of Bible study.

 Do you prefer to do things digitally?
 Or, like me, would you rather use paper and pen?

 Do you like pretty things?
-Then you will definitely want some pretty pens and art supplies to illustrate as you study.
+You will definitely want some pretty pens and art supplies to illustrate as you study.

 Do you love in-depth Bible study?
-Perhaps you enjoy understanding historical context and looking at the original Greek and Hebrew.
-Some good commentaries and word study tools are definitely needed in your toolbox.
+Perhaps you enjoy understanding the historical context and looking at the original Greek and Hebrew.
+Some good commentaries and word study tools are needed in your toolbox.

 What You Need for Bible Study

-Here are some great Bible study tools for beginners and the experienced you should have to do your own in-depth Bible study.
+Here are some great Bible study tools that you should have to do your own in-depth Bible study.

 A Study Bible